XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabmanager.md

 - **Syncing manipulation**: Ensuring consistency in multiplayer sessions.

 ## Events
 `UxrGrabManager` provides several key events to track object interactions.
-Refer to the [Events](/docs/programming-guide/manipulation/events#uxrgrabmanagerdocsprogramming-guidemanipulationuxrgrabmanager-events) section for more information
+Refer to the [Events](/docs/programming-guide/manipulation/events#uxrgrabmanagerdocsprogramming-guidemanipulationuxrgrabmanager-events) guide for more information

 ## Properties

 ### Features

-The `UxrGrabManager.Features` property, which uses the `UxrManipulationFeatures` type, allows you to control which manipulation features are enabled during object interaction.
+The `UxrGrabManager.Features` property, which uses the `UxrManipulationFeatures` flags, allows control over which manipulation features are enabled during object interaction.
 By configuring this property, you can toggle specific features such as object constraints, smooth transitions, affordances, and more.

 - **ObjectManipulation**: Updates the transform of `UxrGrabbableObject` based on user interaction.
 - **ObjectConstraints**: Applies constraints set in the `UxrGrabbableObject` component.